Weak error rates of numerical schemes for rough volatility: Introduction

 Our proof is based on a direct manipulation of fractional integrals and an application of the integration by parts formula of Malliavin calculus, as first used in the context of numerical error study in \cite{CKL06}.
 We then prove our result by induction on the regularity of the test function (using crucially the rate $1$ for quadratics in the induction step).
 The method is arguably simpler than the PDE methods of \cite{BHT20} (based on Markovian approximation).
 We also believe that our proof could be refined to show that the order above is in fact optimal, but we do not pursue this here.
 We however present some numerical tests which are consistent with this belief.

 Of course our result is only partial, since we do not treat the case where both $f$ and $\Phi$ are arbitrary, which is the relevant case for practical situations.
 (Note in particular that, in the case $f(x)=x$ that we treat here, there are faster methods than Monte Carlo for option pricing, such as the Fourier inversion techniques described in \cite{AJ20}).
 It is not clear if the proof below can be extended to this general case, the induction argument relying strongly on the fact that $f$ is linear.
+Our result is also not directly applicable to option pricing, since the Romano-Touzi formula differs from the expectations we consider on two aspects : (i) it depends not only on $\mathcal{I}$ but also on the realized variance $\int_0^T f(\widehat{W}_t)^2 dt$ (ii) it involves evaluation of functions which are typically smooth but not with bounded derivatives, unlike what we require here (we leave a rigorous investigation of these technical points to future research).

 Our method of proof is however quite flexible when it comes to the choice of the approximation, which we highlight by considering next a different approximation for $\cI$, namely that coming from the so-called hybrid scheme \cite{BLP15}.
-Recall that it consists in replacing $\hat{W}_t$, at a grid-point $t$, by an approximation
+Recall that it consists in replacing $\widehat{W}_t$, at a grid-point $t$, by an approximation

 where the weights $\check{k}_{\ell}$ correspond to approximating the kernel $k:r\mapsto r^{H-1/2}$ by a constant function on the interval $ [\ell T/N, (\ell+1)T/N]$.
 Any reasonable choice of the weights lead to a strong convergence of order $H$, but interestingly we observe here that for weak convergence the situation is very different.
 Indeed, considering quadratic $\Phi$, it is clear that many of the usual choices proposed in the literature lead to a weak convergence of order no better than $2H$.
-However, choosing the $\check{k}_{\ell}$ in order to match second moments of $\check{W}_t$ and $\hat{W}_t$, we show that (in the same cases as those considered above), the weak error is of order $N^{-H-1/2}$, see Theorem \ref{thm:hybrid} below.
+However, choosing the $\check{k}_{\ell}$ in order to match second moments of $\widecheck{W}_t$ and $\widehat{W}_t$, we show that (in the same cases as those considered above), the weak error is of order $N^{-H-1/2}$, see Theorem \ref{thm:hybrid} below.
 We note that this choice of weights had been proposed in \cite{HJM17}, along with the observation that they lead to a reduced error.
 Our results give a theoretical justification for the use of these weights.

 Finally, we mention the related recent preprint \cite{BFN22}, which uses essentially the same method of proof to study the weak error of the Cholesky discretization when $f(x)=x$ (but they only obtain the suboptimal rate of $H+1/2$).
 They also prove that the weak rate is at least $2H$ for general $f$.
 Our results were obtained independently.